Death Dealer (painting): Military

 Since 1985, the Death Dealer has been used as the mascot of III Corps (United States).
 A life-size metal statue of the Death Dealer stands outside the III Corps headquarters building in Fort Hood, Texas.
-The statue was unveiled in September 2009 and was an exact replica of a piece sculpted by Randy Bowen and produced by Dark Horse Comics in 2003.
+The statue was unveiled in September 2009 and was a nearly exact replica (except the shield) of a piece sculpted by Randy Bowen and produced by Dark Horse Comics in 2003.
 Two full-size painted resin statues are on display in the atriums on the III Corps Headquarters.
+During III Corps' 2009-2010 deployment to Camp Victory, Iraq, one of the painted resin statues was shipped and joined the unit at Al Faw Palace and was on display in the rotunda.
 Also, the United States Marine Corps helicopter squadron VMM-164 has the Death Dealer as their mascot.

 Roleplaying

 Image's Death Dealer comic inspired a series of Dungeons & Dragons adventures published by Goodman Games.

 In 2009 the German publisher Bastei Lübbe gave the readers of the dime novel series Maddrax a tabletop roleplaying game.
 On the cover is shown the protagonist Matthew Drax as the death dealer.

 The Death Dealer was used in 1991 for the cover of the French role playing game Bloodlust, set on the fantasy continent of Tanaephis.
 Several other Frank Frazetta's paintings were used for the various game supplements.